cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 layout: post
 nav: blog
 date: "2017-05-26 09:00:00"
-title: "Unconference: Rocket Fuel for your Agile transformation"
+title: "Open Space: Rocket Fuel for your Agile transformation"
 author: matt
 ---

-I absolutely love unconferences.
+I absolutely love open space.

-Over the last couple of years, we've been privileged to be trusted by some of our best [consulting clients](/training) to run unconferences in their organisations.
-I'm now convinced that these events are crucial in powering the cultural shift to agile software development.
+Over the last couple of years, we've been privileged to be trusted by some of our best [transformative coaching clients](/training) to run open space events in their organisations.
+I'm now convinced that these events are crucial in powering the cultural shift towards true agility in software development.

-An unconference can also be referred to as an open-space.
+In this post I want give you a sense of what an open space is like and share some practical advice about how to run your own open space event.

-In this post I want give you a sense of what an unconference is like and share some practical advice about how to run your own unconference.
+Open space is sometimes also referred to as an unconference.

-What is an unconference?
+What is an Open Space?
 ====================

 Have you ever been to a conference, and discovered that your most enduring